bryanmikaelian/clj-polylith-slf4j-logback-example/README.md

 Uberjar is built.
 ```

-Run the jar like so and note how the `l/debug` statement is not printed
+Run the jar like so and note how the `l/debug` statement is not printed based [on our configuration](https://github.com/bryanmikaelian/clj-polylith-slf4j-logback-example/blob/main/bases/server/resources/logback.xml#L9)

 ```
 java -jar projects/server/target/server.jar